jamesxdigital/A2A/docs/presentation/scenarios/scenario-01-executive-expense.md

 *Copy this into the Demo UI:*

 ```
 I just returned from a business trip to London on March 15-17, 2025.
-I have several expenses to process automatically:
+I need you to process my complete expense report with multi-agent collaboration:

+EXPENSES TO PROCESS:
 1. Taxi from Heathrow to hotel: £45 (March 15, 2025) - Transportation for business travel
 2. Business dinner with 3 clients from TechCorp: £180 (March 16, 2025) - Client entertainment and relationship building
 3. Hotel stay for 2 nights: £320 (March 15-17, 2025) - Accommodation for business meetings
 4. Return taxi to airport: £38 (March 17, 2025) - Transportation for business travel

-Please automatically extract all expense details, convert to USD, categorize them properly, and update our financial records.
-Also identify and organize the client contact information from TechCorp for follow-up.
-I need this processed without manual data entry.
+REQUIRED ACTIONS:
+- Convert ALL four GBP amounts to USD in one batch
+- Process complete expense report with proper categorization
+- Extract and organize TechCorp client contact information for CRM
+- Update financial records and provide budget impact analysis
+- Generate executive summary of trip costs and ROI

+Please coordinate between your currency, expense, contact, and data agents to handle this end-to-end.
+I need the complete workflow processed automatically without manual forms.
 ```

 ---